bazel-contrib/publish-to-bcr/README.md

    _Note: Authors of rulesets under the `bazelbuild` org should add the app to their personal fork of `bazelbuild/bazel-central-registry`._

 1. Include these [template files](./templates) in your ruleset repository.
 1. Cut a release.
-You will be tagged in a pull request against the BCR.
+A pull request like [this](https://github.com/bazelbuild/bazel-central-registry/pull/1601) will be opened against the BCR.

 ## Publishing multiple modules in the same repo